Bon-42/password-validator/README.md

 # Password Validator

 ## Description
-This is password validation rest service built with Spring Boot.
+This is a password validation rest service built with Spring Boot.
 The service is meant to check a text string for compliance to any number of password validation rules.
 The rules are as follows:
  - Must consist of a mixture of lowercase letters and numerical digits only, with at least one of each.
  - Must be between 5 and 12 characters in length.
  - Must not contain any sequence of characters immediately followed by the same sequence.